top of page

 Game schedules:

-Our Middle School team(s) will normally play locally on Monday nights with home games played at our designated field at Castle High School.
-They will also travel to Indianapolis (probably twice) on a Saturday or Sunday.
+Our Middle School team will normally play locally on weeknights.
+They will also travel to Louisville, KY once on a Saturday.
 Buses are not provided for the Middle School teams.
 There will be an end-of-season city tournament held locally with an end-of-season state tournament held in Indianapolis.

 Off-Season Opportunities

-Conditioning starts in January and is usually 2 nights a week until season practices start in February.
+We start working indoors at Metro in January twice a week.
+Conditioning continues at the WEC 2 nights a week until season practices start in February.

 If you have any questions please send us an email at castlegirlslacrosse@gmail.com.